 Naturally, Delicious is a healthy eater’s dream come true.
 This cookbook is filled with gorgeous recipes that are truly drool-worthy.
 What’s best about this book is that it has recipes that everyone can enjoy.
 A quote from the book sums it up best, “Whether you’re vegan, vegetarian, semi-vegetarian, Paleo, gluten free, raw only, or a meat eater who harbors caveman tendencies, you’ll find a treasure trove of recipes and ideas in this book.”

 I love that the cookbook includes a section titled, “The Naturally, Perfect Kitchen.”
-It’s a look into the author’s kitchen that shows you the types of foods that he keeps on stock in his pantry, the fridge and freezer.
+It’s a look into the author’s kitchen that shows you the types of foods that he keeps stocked in his pantry, the fridge, and freezer.
 You’ll definitely notice in the recipes that you may not recognize a lot of the ingredients.
-Some of the ingredients I had to look up because I was unsure what they were.
+Some of the ingredients I had to look up because I was unsure of what they were.

 A lot of the recipes are very simple and straight forward.
 I like that he includes tips and strategies for parts of the recipes that you can do ahead of time.
 I like the variety of recipes and the unusual combination of flavors in recipes that look mouthwatering.